 Nobody likes to be viewed as normal.
 In the aggressive universe of online deals, normal is not even close to adequate.
-In this way, with regard to your eCommerce transformation rate, agreeing to “standard” isn’t a choice.
+In this way, with regard to your eCommerce conversion rate, agreeing to “standard” isn’t a choice.

 E-commerce platforms rely on sales to survive.
 If you operate one of these websites, you know how important sales are for your business.

 Whether you sell products exclusively online or have an eCommerce site in addition to your brick and mortar store, you need high conversion rates to be successful.

 On average, eCommerce sites in the United States convert at about a 3% rate.

 If you’re hovering somewhere around that number, you might think your website is already optimized for high conversions.

 Even if you think you’re doing well, there’s always room for improvement.

 In fact, some of the top performing websites, such as the Google Play Store, have a conversion rate close to 30%.

 Companies such as the Dollar Shave Club have roughly a 20% conversion rate.